AleksandrKuzmin/LoopQAProject/README.md

 # Playwright Test Automation Project

 ## Overview
 This project is a **Playwright-based test automation framework** designed to automate the login process and verify tasks within different sections of a web application.
 It follows the **Page Object Model (POM)** for better maintainability and scalability.
+The project includes GitHub Actions for continuous integration and automated test execution.

 ## Features
 ✅ **Page Object Model (POM)** - Separates UI interactions from test logic